wrench-project/wrench/doc/service_guide_102/htcondor.md

 So, at this point, HTCondor has access to 3 bare-metal compute services (2 of which are running inside VMs), and 2 batch compute services.

-Let's consider that the WMS will submit `wrench::StandardJob` instances to HTCondor.
+Let's consider a WMS that will submit `wrench::StandardJob` instances to HTCondor.
 These jobs can be of two kinds or, in HTCondor parlance, belong to one of two universes: **grid** jobs and **non-grid** jobs.
 By default a job is considered to be in the non-grid universe.
 But if the service-specific arguments passed to `wrench::JobManager::submitJob()` include a "universe":"grid" key:value pair, then the submitted job